Find Kansas’ Sonography Schools in 2022

 Certification Requirements in Kansas

 There are currently no specific licensure or certification requirements for diagnostic medical sonographers in Kansas.
 However, many states are discussing making the move toward required licensure, so you may want to consider it if you want to stand out amongst other potential job candidates.
 The most common and highly regarded certification is provided by the American Registry for Diagnostic Medical Sonography (ARDMS).
-The only way to earn their certification is by taking and passing their exam.
-There are two locations where you can take the exam in Kansas:
+The only way to earn their certification is by taking and passing their exam, and you must first meet one of their prerequisites.

 Additional Certification Information